 Candy (as her friends call her) began her clinical practice in neonatalogy in 1989 (you do the math).
 She received her Neonatal Certificate and specialty training at Loma Linda University Medical Center, where she gained experience working with neonatal heart transplant cases.
 She has also worked as an RN in Labor and Delivery, ER, ICU, CCU.

-Currently, Ms. Campbell is Associate Professor of Nursing at University of San Francisco, and is pursuing her doctorate in the areas of communication and public policy.
+Currently, Ms. Campbell is Assistant Professor of Nursing at University of San Francisco.
+Her doctoral work centers on the areas of interprofessional communication and public policy.
 Her dissertation project builds upon her previous work teaching and performing improv.
 Her third solo show, “Florence Nightingale-Live!” (an interactive keynote), grew out of a deep respect for that foundational leader, and is based upon Nightingale’s copious writings.

-As an expert clinician, she speaks on prematurity and related topics.
+As an expert clinician, she also speaks on prematurity and related topics.
 Her articles on maternal-child health issues have appeared online and in print publications.Her award-winning documentary, Micropremature Babies:How Low Can You Go? has received ovative reveiws, and been viewed on four continents.

 Candy is also a member of several professional associations, mainly beginning with the letter “a,” including ANA, AONE, ASCAP, AFTRA-SAG, ASOPA, AWHONN, and ACHE (at her age, that seems doubly appropriate).